bcgov/AzureFilesPoC/terraform/README.md

 > BC Government IaC/CI/CD policy requires that resource groups be created outside of Terraform when using OIDC.
 This ensures proper separation of duties and aligns with security best practices.
 See the onboarding documentation for rationale and links to official guidance.

 ### Step 2: Validate Your Setup Locally
-Before testing the automated pipeline, verify your setup from your local machine.
+Before testing the automated pipeline in github, verify your setup from your local machine.
 - This ensures your Azure CLI, Terraform CLI, and local variables are all correct.

 - See the detailed guide in [`validation/localhost/README.md`](./validation/localhost/README.md) for instructions on using the helper scripts.
 - **Only proceed when all local validation steps pass.**

 ### Step 3: Validate the CI/CD Pipeline
 This step confirms that the GitHub Actions workflow can authenticate and deploy resources.